ethstorage/es-node/docs/miner/email_notification_guide.md

 - Keep your SMTP credentials secure.
 - It is recommended to use the environment variable (`ES_NODE_EMAIL_PASSWORD`) for the password.
 - If your password contains spaces, enclose it in double quotes.
-- To support multiple recipients, use the CLI flag (`--email.to`) repeatedly to assign different email addresses.
+- To specify multiple recipients, separate addresses with commas for the value of `--email.to`.
 - To disable email notifications, either remove the flag `--miner.email-enabled`, or set `--miner.email-enabled=false`.
 - The `--email.from` value **must be a valid email address** (no display name or angle brackets).